 Creating a project timeline and setting milestones is necessary for managing the project well.
 Timelines show how the project will move forward.
 Make sure to set realistic milestones that you can track over the project’s life.

-To wrap up, making a project charter involves setting project goals, defining its scope, knowing the stakeholders, handling risks, and making a clear timeline.
+Making a project charter involves setting project goals, defining its scope, knowing the stakeholders, handling risks, and making a clear timeline.
 The charter guides the project, helping everyone know the goals and limits.
 Remember, a good project charter is key to planning and carrying out the project successfully.

 What is a Project Plan?